 IRS

-MSB received a donation of the $1200 on December 18, 2013.
+MSB received a donation of $1200 on December 18, 2013.
 For donations over $250, if the donor requests an acknowledgment or if MSB initiates the acknowledgement as a service to the donor, it should be sent by January 31 and state that no goods or services were provided in exchange for the donation.
 Although MSB stated that the donor did not request an acknowledgement, an acknowledgement of donation was sent to the donor on March 25 (late) but if failed to state that ‘no goods or services were received in exchange for their donation”.
 Donor acknowledgements were given to donors for the Hit-A-Thon.
 These do not contain the verbiage that “No goods or services were provided in exchange for your contribution.”

 MSB filed a 990-N with the IRS on 3/17/14 as required.